edwardrowe/user-configs/README.md

 `ln -s ~/Development/user-configs/aliases.zsh ~/.oh-my-zsh/custom/aliases.zsh`

+7) Turn on syntax highlighting by following the steps here https://jilles.me/badassify-your-terminal-and-shell/

 ### Using Bash

+(Not sure I need this since I'm using zsh)

 1) Install bash completion for git.
 (For more info see [here](https://github.com/bobthecow/git-flow-completion/wiki/Install-Bash-git-completion)): `brew install git bash-completion`